Day Trading Schools – 11 Things to Consider

 Becoming a top trader is about you not attending school

 Developing into a top trader is all about you and little to do with what school you attend.
 Before this article turns into an all-out bash on day trading schools, let me first say that trading schools are great for giving you the fundamentals of trading and learning about how the market works.
 The schools will help a new trader grasp such theories as buy low/sell high and the trend is your friend.
-However, I do feel that the schools are doing people a disservice by giving the impression that after completing the course work you will somehow become a master trader with money raining form the heavens.
+However, I do feel that the schools are doing people a disservice by giving the impression that after completing the coursework you will somehow become a master trader with money raining from the heavens.

 Becoming a top trader is about learning what makes you tick.
 There is no cookie cutter way to trading.
 For those people that have obtained success from following other people’s systems, it is merely a coincidence that the trading strategy of the school is a match for the trading personality and style of the student.